Glossary of Flooring Terms

 Specific type of flooring that does not need to be adhered or nailed to a sub-floor.
 The term floating refers to the installation method ie. Click Flooring.

-Does not include plasticisers that contain significant impurities of orthophthalic acid/anhydride derived molecules.
-All our vinyl flooring is phthalate free
+All our PVC vinyl flooring is phthalate free.
+Pthalate free means the flooring does not include plasticisers that contain significant impurities of orthophthalic acid/anhydride derived molecules.

 Devised for use with floor coverings that are at different heights a Ramp Profile works to aesthetically finish the tranistion between the two.